 Welfare facilities (canteens, toilets etc.) will be available within the construction compound on site.
-The watermain from previously permitted development of building "A" will be utilised in order to serve the proposed development during the construction.
+The watermain from the internal access road will be utilised in order to serve the proposed development during the construction.

 5.4 Material Handling and Storage